mcasperson/SuseBuildpacks/introduction.md

 For all these benefits though, buildpacks are not a complete replacement for your CI system.
 For a start, buildpacks only generate Docker images.
 If you deploy applications to a web or application server, buildpacks won't generate the kind of traditional artifacts you need.
 It is also quite likely that you will execute buildpacks on a CI server to retain the benefits of a centralized source of truth.

-To demonstrate just how powerful buildpacks are, let's take a typical Java application that has no Docker build configurations and create an executable Docker image with a buildpack.
+To demonstrate just how powerful buildpacks are, let's take a typical Java application that has no Docker build configurations and create an executable Docker image.

 ## Building an example application